PSP Service Packages - Q&As

 What PSP service package covers work associated with court proceedings?

-Who pays for costs associated with subpoenas issued by FACS during court proceedings?
+Who pays for costs associated with subpoenas issued by DCJ during court proceedings?

-FACS may issue subpoenas during the course of any court proceedings.
-FACS practitioners issue these subpoenas on behalf of the Secretary, as the agency exercising parental responsibility for children in OOHC.
-Costs including invoices received for the preparation of material that has been subpoenaed by the Secretary, will be covered by FACS.
+DCJ may issue subpoenas during the course of any court proceedings.
+DCJ practitioners issue these subpoenas on behalf of the Secretary, as the agency exercising parental responsibility for children in OOHC.
+Costs including invoices received for the preparation of material that has been subpoenaed by the Secretary, will be covered by DCJ.

-If FACS were to issue a subpoena to a Funded Service Provider (FSP) or FSP employee, the FSP is responsible for meeting the costs of complying with the subpoena.
+If DCJ were to issue a subpoena to a Funded Service Provider (FSP) or FSP employee, the FSP is responsible for meeting the costs of complying with the subpoena.